-The Communications tab controls the input/output format used when connecting your GPSMAP 182/182C to external NMEA devices, such as an external Sonar Module, a DGPS beacon receiver, a personal computer, or another Garmin unit.
+The Communications tab controls the input/output format used when connecting your GPSMAP 192C to external NMEA devices, such as an external Sonar Module, a DGPS beacon receiver, a personal computer, or another Garmin unit.

-NOTE: If a DGPS receiver is used, WAAS capability is automatically turned to off.
-See pages 98 and 99 for wiring and NMEA version information.
+NOTE: If a DGPS receiver is used, WAAS capability is automatically turned to Off.
+See page 99 for wiring and NMEA version information.